-You’ll really enjoy these stuffed meat pinwheels, I’m sure of it.
-They’re super easy and can be consumed immediately or stored in the fridge for 2/3 days, or even frozen to always have some on hand.
-They’re better than the ready-made ones from the meat counter because you know exactly what you’re eating since you made them!
-You can cook them either in the oven or in a pan (you’ll find all the instructions in the recipe).
-They’ll become your favorite main course, a great alternative to classic meatballs, and you can fill them with whatever you have in the fridge!
+You will love these stuffed meat pinwheels, I’m sure!
+They are super easy to make and can be eaten right away or stored in the fridge for 2/3 days, or even frozen to always have some at hand.
+They are better than the ready-made ones from the meat counter because you know exactly what you’re eating since you make them yourself!
+You can cook them either in the oven or on the stovetop (you’ll find all instructions in the recipe).
+They will become your favorite main course, a great alternative to classic meatballs, and you can fill them with whatever you have in the fridge!

 Three perfect side dishes to pair with these pinwheels: